OFFER ENDS SOON **Lock in last year’s adoption fees and find your future best friend before March 16!** (click for details)

 Constant moisture from licking can create the perfect environment for bacteria and fungi to thrive, leading to secondary infections.
 If you notice any of the above symptoms, it’s time to consult your vet.
 Early intervention can prevent small issues from escalating into larger, more painful problems.

-Preventing Paw Licking in the Future
+How Can You Prevent Paw Licking in the Future?

 Preventing your Frenchie from excessive paw licking starts with consistent care and proactive measures.
 Regularly inspecting and grooming their paws is one of the best ways to catch any potential issues early.
-Clean their paws gently after outdoor walks to remove irritants like dirt, salt, or chemicals, and always ensure they’re dry to avoid moisture buildup.

 A healthy diet is equally important in preventing future problems.
 Providing high-quality, balanced meals tailored to your Frenchie’s needs can reduce the risk of food allergies and maintain their overall well-being.
-Avoid common allergens like chicken or grains if you suspect food sensitivities, and consider adding omega-3 supplements to promote healthy skin.

 Keeping your Frenchie’s environment clean and allergen-free is another essential step.
 Wipe down surfaces regularly, wash bedding frequently, and minimize exposure to environmental irritants like pollen or dust.
 During walks, be mindful of hot pavement or salted sidewalks that could irritate their paws.